Ākitio: Sport and community

-In addition to Rugby Union, the Akitio Station Cricket Ground also hosted the English Cricket team, as Mr Armstrong, owner of the Akitio Estate, was a well connected man with a keen interest in the sport.
+In addition to Rugby Union, the Akitio Station Cricket Ground also hosted the English Cricket team, as Mr Armstrong, owner of the Akitio Estate, was a well-connected man with a keen interest in the sport.

 National teams

-Bridget Kight, of Akitio Station (great granddaughter to Mr Armstrong), played internationally for New Zealand's Black Sticks Women's Hockey team (2006–2008); and sister Charlotte Kight is a current (2009) member of the national Silver Ferns Netball team.
+Bridget Kight, of Akitio Station (great-granddaughter to Mr Armstrong), played internationally for New Zealand's Black Sticks Women's Hockey team (2006–2008); and sister Charlotte Kight is a current (2009) member of the national Silver Ferns Netball team.

-The Akitio Challenge, an event first run in 1990 contributes to the local school's (Est. 1893) endowment fund; although more recently provides funding for other community projects also.
+The Akitio Challenge, an event first run in 1990 contributes to the local school's (Est. 1893) endowment fund; although more recently provides funding for other community projects as well.
 The school closed in 2014.

 Water sports

 The first several "Akitio Challenge" events caught the attention of the national news media when participation was promoted through a lottery prize draw for a ten-day luxury cruising vacation on the famous ex-maxi yacht, Condor of Bermuda; to be taken anywhere in the South Pacific.